Dacello/generative-art-opensource/README.md

 # How to use

 ## Configuration
-1. See `./config/index.js`
-2. Update the exported `config` variable with the attributes want for the image you wish to generate
+- See `./config/example.js` for an example of what configuration to pass to the script
+- The config object requires to properties, `name`, and `attributes`
+  - `attributes` should be an array with each attribute being an object containing `name` and `type`
+  - `name` is the character name which will be used to generate the image filename

-NOTE: Attribute names and values must match up with the image filenames that exist in `./config/attributes`, i.e. `{race: 'human'}` maps to `./config/attributes/race/human.png`
+  - NOTE: Attribute names and values must match up with the image filenames that exist in `./config/attributes`, i.e. `{race: 'human'}` maps to `./config/attributes/race/human.png`

 ## Run the code
-1. Run `node index.js`
+1. Run `node index.js CONFIG_JSON`
-2. Open the `./output` folder to find your generated images to use as NFTs, as well as the metadata to use for NFT marketplaces.
+  - `CONFIG_JSON` should be a stringified JSON object that follows the structure outlined above